A Bright Future in Construction

 When you think of Florida, your mind goes to beaches and Disney, not upcoming construction projects.

-But, with so many recreational destinations, it’s no surprise that Florida continues to grow.
+But, with so many recreational destinations, it’s no surprise that upcoming construction work in Florida continues to spike.

 From the SoLe Mia in North Miami to Water Street Tampa, the biggest cities in Florida are building at an incredible rate.